Mottlly/InObNext-1/README.md

 # Obscurum

 Welcome to **Obscurum**!
-This is an engaging sci-fi game built with modern technologies, offering a dynamic gaming experience with health bars, a Tinder-like swiping mechanism, and internal API usage.
-Dive into a futuristic world, manage your health, and save your game progress with ease.
+This is a sci-fi choose-your-own-adventure game built with modern technologies, offering a dynamic gaming experience with resource management and a Tinder-like swiping mechanism.
+Dive into a futuristic world, manage your ships resources, and take humanity to new strange stars.

 ## Table of Contents